digikentro/Solve-Innovate/AI_DEVELOPMENT_GUIDE.md

-# AI Development Guide for SolveSmart
+# AI Development Guide for SolveInnovate

 ## How to Work with This AI Assistant